Models as Approximations I: Consequences Illustrated with Linear Regression: Sandwich Estimators and the -of- Bootstrap

-For this simplest version (``HC'' in MacKinnon and White (1985) ) obvious modifications exist.
-For one thing, it does not account for the fact that residuals have on average smaller variance than errors.
-An overall correction factor $(N/(N-p-1))^{1/2}$ in \eqref{eq:sandwich-SE} would seem to be sensible in analogy to the linear models estimator ( ``HC1'' ibid.).
-More detailed modifications have been proposed whereby individual residuals are corrected for their reduced conditional variance according to $\V[r_i|\X] = \sig^2 (1-H_{ii})$ under homoskedasticity and ignoring nonlinearity (``HC2'' ibid.).
+This is version ``HC'' in MacKinnon and White (1985) .
+A modification accounts for the fact that residuals have smaller variance than noise, calling for a correction by replacing $1/N^{1/2}$ in \eqref{eq:AVhat-functional} with $1/(N\!-\!p\!-\!1)^{1/2}$, in analogy to the linear models estimator (``HC1'' ibid.).
+Another modification is to correct individual residuals for their reduced variance according to $\V[r_i|\X] = \sig^2 (1-H_{ii})$ under homoskedasticity and ignoring nonlinearity (``HC2'' ibid.).
 Further modifications include a version based on the jackknife (``HC3'' ibid.) using leave-one-out residuals.
-An obvious alternative is estimating asymptotic variance with the pairs bootstrap, to which we now turn.
+MacKinnon and White (1985) also mention that some forms of sandwich estimators were independently derived by Efron (1982, p.$\,$18f) using the infinitesimal jackknife, and by Hinkley (1977) using a ``weighted jackknife.''
+See Weber (1986) for a concise comparison in the linear model limited to heteroskedasticity.